recognito-vision/Linux-FaceRecognition-FaceLivenessDetection/Recognition-Demo/README.md

 This demo showcases the capabilities of our Face Recognition SDK with [**NIST FRVT Top 1 Face Recognition Algorithm**](https://pages.nist.gov/frvt/html/frvt11.html), specifically tailored for Electronic Know Your Customer (eKYC) systems.
 With this SDK, you can perform **accurate** face recognition tasks on Linux platforms, enabling seamless integration into eKYC workflows.

-For more details and documentation, visit [https://docs.recognito.vision/](https://docs.recognito.vision/).
+For more details and documentation, visit [Recognito Product](https://github.com/Recognito-Vision/Product-List) and [https://docs.recognito.vision/](https://docs.recognito.vision/).

 ## <img src="https://github.com/Recognito-Vision/Linux-FaceRecognition-FaceLivenessDetection/assets/153883841/4a0a6933-5236-4c72-ba24-306d299b2123" alt="system" width="25">  System Requirements